 - Henrico EDA Industrial Revenue Bonds

-IRB’s are a means of financing the acquisition, construction, enlarging or improving of industrial development facilities, and involve the issuance of tax exempt bonds by the Henrico County Economic Development Authority (EDA).
+Henrico County offers tax-exempt Industrial Revenue Bonds (IRB’s) to eligible companies to encourage relocations and expansions of companies that provide jobs and expand economic opportunities for the community.
+IRB’s are a means of financing the acquisition, construction, enlargement or improvement of industrial development facilities, and involve the issuance of tax exempt bonds by the Henrico County Economic Development Authority (EDA).
 The bonds’ tax-exempt status means that interest paid to the buyer of the bonds are not subject to federal income tax.

 - Virginia Community Capital Group